zkoss/zkessentials-book/controlling_components/in_zscript.md

 # In Zscript

-The simplest way to respond to a user's clicking is to write an event listener method and invoke it in the `onClick` attribute.
-We can define an event listener in Java inside a `<zscript>` element and those codes will be interpreted when the ZUL is visited.
+The simplest way to respond to a user's clicking is to define an event listener method and invoke it in the `onClick` attribute.
+We can define an event listener in Java inside a `<zscript>` element and those codes will be interpreted when a zul file is loaded.
 This element also allows other scripting languages such as JavaScript, Ruby, or Groovy.
-`<zscript>` is *very suitable for fast prototyping* and it's interpreted when a zul page is evaluated.
-You can see the changed result without re-deployment.
-But it has issues in performance and clustering environment, *we don't recommend to use it in production environment*.
+`<zscript>` is very suitable for **fast prototyping**, and it's interpreted when a zul page is created.
+So after you modify the code inside, you can reload your browser to see the changed result without re-deployment.
+But it has issues in performance and clustering environment, **we don't recommend to use it in production environment**.

 **Event listener redirect()**